Visual Studio 2013 Update 2 Release Notes

 IntelliTrace just got smarter when working with performance events collected by the Microsoft Monitoring Agent (MMA).

-We’ve added the ability to analyze performance data in depth by grouping performance events and reviewing hot paths (UI Enhancements for IntelliTrace with Visual Studio 2013 Update 2).
+We added the ability to analyze performance data in depth by grouping performance events and reviewing hot paths (UI Enhancements for IntelliTrace with Visual Studio 2013 Update 2).
 You can also Inspect SQL queries with Visual Studio tooling when you have ADO.NET event data available (Jump to SQL with IntelliTrace) or navigate easily to Actions/Controllers when you have data collected from ASP.NET MVC web sites (IntelliTrace MVC Navigation).

 Visualizing Exceptions in IntelliTrace Data

-When reviewing an IntelliTrace file with Exceptions data that was collected by MMA, it is now easier to view parameters and to see where exceptions were thrown by visualizing the call stack on a Code Map (Enhancements to Debugging Exceptions with IntelliTrace in Visual Studio 2013).
+When reviewing an IntelliTrace file with Exceptions data collected by MMA, it is now easier to view parameters and to see where exceptions were thrown by visualizing the call stack on a Code Map (Enhancements to Debugging Exceptions with IntelliTrace in Visual Studio 2013).